 What is the Saskatchewan Immigrant Nominee Program?

-SINP has the following primary features:
+It has the following primary features:

 - The application gets evaluated on several factors such as education, occupation, etc.

-The SINP provides you with numerous choices to apply for its immigration programs.
 It accepts applications under the following categories:

-- Saskatchewan experience
+- Saskatchewan Experience

 The sub-categories are: